Asia isn’t the easiest continent to own property if you’re a foreign investor. It’s arguably the world’s most profitable though.

 Not all real estate markets in Asia are on equal terms when it comes to foreign ownership rights.
 Nor are they fully open to foreign ownership.
 If you chose any two places on the continent at random, there will almost certainly be vast differences between each of their property laws.

-While lots of opportunity exists across Asia’s numerous real estate markets, you’ll often face limits on what types of property you’re able to own as a foreign investor.
+While lots of opportunity exists across Asian property markets, you’ll often face limits on what types of real estate you’re able to own as a foreign investor.
+Land ownership rights vary depending on the specific country.

 Malaysia is one of few countries in Asia where foreigners can own landed houses on a freehold basis.
 You can also get a long-term visa through their MM2H program.
 Remember: in many countries, owning property doesn’t automatically give you the right to stay there permanently.

 A few countries don’t have any restrictions on foreign property buyers whatsoever.
-Such places include South Korea, Japan, and Malaysia.
-Here, you can own the freehold, landed properties outright.
+Several of these real estate markets include South Korea, Japan, and Malaysia.

 FREEHOLD VS. LEASEHOLD OWNERSHIP

-Other countries won’t let foreigners – or sometimes even citizens – own freehold property at all.
+Several countries in Asia won’t let foreigners, or sometimes even their citizens, own freehold property at all.
 This is usually because of one of two different reasons.

 First, it might only be possible for locals to own freehold property.
 Countries like these include India, Brunei, Myanmar, and Indonesia.
-They’ll let citizens buy land and condos outright, but you’re out of luck as a foreigner… unless you simply wish to rent.
+They’ll let citizens buy land and condos outright, but you’re out of luck as a foreigner.
+This is, unless you’re willing to settle for a long-term lease.

-Secondly, land is only owned by the state in several markets.
-For instance, China, Vietnam, and Laos won’t allow anyone (even local citizens, let alone foreign investors) to own freehold property.
+Second, land is only owned by the state in some countries.
+For instance, China and Vietnam won’t allow anyone (even local citizens, let alone foreign investors) to own freehold property.
 Every plot of land is instead leased from the state, typically for a period between 50 and 99 years.

-In either of those two cases, your sole option as a foreign investor in such countries is to rent or lease property on a long-term basis.
+In either of those cases, your sole option as a foreign property investor is to rent or lease the building on a long-term basis.

 We don’t think leaseholds are a good idea and strongly advise against them.
 The main reason is because they’re a depreciating asset.
 A leasehold is always on a clock, ticking closer to zero.